 Many requests for information on New Age and other beliefs are really asking “Who can be trusted?”

-It may save some correspondence and valuable time to give a reply sometimes sent to inquirers:
+It may save some correspondence and valuable time to give the outline of a reply sent to an inquirer:

 The organisation mentioned is not known to us.
 Asking questions of others is easy, it is however much better do your own looking around and research, this becomes relatively easy once you are equipped with the principles of the Perennial Philosophy.